gamernetwork/gn-ad-spec-gh/content/leadtimes/index.md

 ---
-title: "Lead Times"
-imageright: "./right.png"
+imageright: './right.png'
 ---

 ### Direct:

 When supplying ads directly to the trafficking team please allow two working days for Q&A and approval with the campaign manager on the advertiser side.

 ### Gamer Creative: